csvpath/csvpath/docs/functions/string_functions.md

 ### strip(value)

+Trims whitespace.
 Same as you would expect from the Python function.

 ### substring(value, int)